octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20Hook/course.md

-# Chapter 30 : FA 2.0 - Tranfer Hook
+# Chapter 30 : FA 2.0 - Transfer Hook

-<dialog character="mechanics">Captain, all space pirate should have a hook like in old times.</dialog>
+<dialog character="mechanics">This is the end of our adventure Captain, I hope you had a great trip with us and to see you soon for more adventures!</dialog>

 ## ... in the previous episode